Class 11 Chemistry Syllabus

 Unit 10: s-Block Elements (Alkali and Alkaline Earth Materials)

-The students will be made aware of the s-Block elements through these topics of class 11 chemistry syllabus below:
+The students will be made aware of the s-Block elements through these topics of the class 11 chemistry syllabus below:

 • General introduction of Group 1 and Group 2 elements